 I live in a neighborhood of mostly single-level homes.
 My neighbor wants to add a second story to her house.
 I am concerned that this addition will change the character of my neighborhood and that the new second story will shade my backyard.
-The shade may kill my garden and lawn.
-How do I stop my neighbor from building a second story addition?
+The shade could kill my garden and lawn.
+How do I stop my neighbor from building a second-story addition?

 Since this type of development can proceed quickly, your best bet is to promptly determine the status of any development application, including applications for building and land use permits, filed by your neighbor.
 To determine whether applications have been filed, and if so, the status of those applications, contact both your local planning department and building department.

-When you do, have your neighbor’s address available, since the application may not be under her name.
+When you do, have your neighbor's address available, since the application might not be under her name.

 It is possible that your neighbor will need to obtain both a land use permit and a building permit.
 Land use permits are often required when owners seek to change the use of their land (for example, from single-family residential to multifamily), or construct a new commercial or multifamily project on their property.
 You can typically determine whether a land use permit is necessary by reviewing the local zoning ordinance.
 If the ordinance is unclear, you can seek clarification from the local planning department or a land use attorney.

 Regardless of whether a land use permit is required or not, your neighbor will certainly need to obtain a building permit.
 Building permits are required to ensure public health, safety, and general welfare.
 A landowner must ordinarily obtain a building permit in order to construct, enlarge, convert, add onto, or demolish a structure.
 And the owner must obtain the permit before, not after, beginning construction.

 As part of the building permit application process, city or county staff will review the application by for compliance with not only the building code, but also the zoning ordinance (sometimes called a "development code").
 Others who might review the application include the road master, fire marshal, local law enforcement agency, and the city or county engineer.